AashishUpadhyay/SystemDesign/README.md

 ## Application

 Our application needs to support 10 trillion URLs which means we need a way to generate 10 trillion unique codes.
+We can choose base64 encoding to generate unique codes for our URL.
+An eight character code using base64 encoding would allow us to have 256 trillion (64^8) unique codes.

 ## Front End: